-(2013).
+Borjian, M. (2013).
 English in Post-Revolutionary Iran: From Indigenization to Internationalization.
 Bristol, Buffalo and Toronto: Multilingual Matters.

-(2011).
-The Rise and Fall of a Partnership: The British Council and the Islamic Republic of Iran (2001-2009).
-Journal of Iranian Studies, 44/4: 541-62.
+Borjian, M. (2011).
+The Rise and Fall of a Partnership: The British Council and Iran (2001-2009).
+International Journal of Iranian Studies, 44/4: 541-62.

-(2008).
+Borjian, H. Borjian, M. (2008).
 The Last Galesh Herdsman: Ethno-Linguistic Materials from South Caspian Rainforests.
-International Journal of Iranian Studies, 41/3: 365-402. (with H. Borjian)
+International Journal of Iranian Studies, 41 (3): 365-402.

-(2007).
-Mysterious Memories of a Woman: Ethno-Linguistic Materials from Rural Māzandarān.
-Iran and the Caucasus, 11: 226-254. (with H. Borjian)
+Borjian, H. Borjian, M. (2007).
+Mysterious Memories of a Woman: Ethno-Linguistic Materials from Rural Mazandaran.
+Iran and the Caucasus, 11 (2): 226-254.

-(2007).
-Marriage Rites in South Caspian Villages: Ethnographic and Linguistics Materials from Māzandarān.
-Oriental Archive, 75/2: 191-214. (with H. Borjian)
+Borjian, H. Borjian, M. (2007).
+Marriage Rites in South Caspian Villages: Ethnographic and Linguistics Materials from Mazandaran.
+Oriental Archive: Quarterly Journal of African and Asian Studies, 75 (2): 191-214.